-The following Financial Services guidance note Produced in partnership with SHOOSMITHS LLP provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with SHOOSMITHS LLP provides comprehensive and up to date legal information covering:

 A Deferred Prosecution Agreement (DPA) is an agreement between a prosecutor and an organisation facing prosecution for an alleged economic or financial offence.
 It involves the: